ESP-IDF Installation Manager

 Windows Installation

-You can also launch the GUI or use the CLI directly after installation:
+After installation, you can launch the GUI from the Start Menu or use the CLI:

 eim install